Mustafaalua/Detector_Detection/readme.md

 If the html theme needs to be changed, then it can be done in the `docs/conf.py` file under `html_theme`.

 ## Settings
-You can adjust the scripts settings via a json file called settings.json located in the Detector_Detection folder.
+You can adjust the script's settings via a json file called settings.json located in the Detector_Detection folder.

 Format of the settings folder:
 ```bash